 - If they have 0 or 1 finger up the book will be too easy.

-You can find out more about the 5 Finger Rule here.
+Find out more about the 5 Finger Rule.

 Ask your students the following questions to support them in making appropriate book choices.
 Encourage them to verbalise and explain their choices.